IMPACTED DIESEL MERCEDES VEHICLES

 • On 11 August 2021, the defendants filed their statements of defense regarding jurisdiction of the Amsterdam court and applicability of the WAMCA.

 • On 22 June 2022, the District Court of Amsterdam ruled on its jurisdiction and applicability of the WAMCA.
 The judgment can be found here.
-Briefly, the court ruled that it has no jurisdiction to hear claims by car owners who bought their car from a non-Dutch dealer.
-However, for the claims of other (former) car owners against Mercedes and the car dealers, the court does have jurisdiction.
+In summary, the court ruled that it has jurisdiction to hear claims of car owners who bought their cars in the Netherlands but has no jurisdiction for claim by car owners who bought their car from a non-Dutch dealer.
 The court also ruled that the WAMCA, the new class action law, does not apply.
-Emissions Justice disagrees with this decision of the court.
-However, Emissions Justice did not appeal the WAMCA decision or the jurisdiction decision.
-This means that – as things stand – it is not possible for Emissions Justice to claim damages in these proceedings.
-Also, Emissions Justice cannot currently pursue claims on behalf of (former) car owners who bought their diesel car from a non-Dutch dealer.
-As for the WAMCA decision, there are currently two appeal proceedings pending in class actions against other car manufacturers, where a similar decision on WAMCA has been made.
-Those proceedings may also be or become influential in trying to overturn the current WAMCA decision (i.e. not to apply WAMCA) in these proceedings as well.
-Should that succeed, Emissions Justice may still be able to claim damages (again) in the proceedings against Mercedes.
-Even if the old collective action law continues to apply, Emissions Justice will continue its efforts to settle this case for its members collectively, whether or not by trying to reach a settlement and having it declared generally binding.
+Emissions Justice disagrees with this decision of the court but did not appeal these decisions.
+This means that – as things stand – Emissions Justice cannot claim damages in these proceedings and that damages claims will need to be litigated in follow-up proceedings.
+Regarding the WAMCA decision, there are currently appeal proceedings pending in the collective actions against Volkswagen et al. and Fiat et al., where a similar decision on WAMCA has been made.
+If the appellate court overturns the decisions on WAMCA in those proceedings, the Amsterdam district court may apply the WAMCA in these proceedings after all.

 • On 9 November 2022, Mercedes and the car dealers each filed a brief giving their views on admissibility of Emissions Justice and the applicable law.